CircuitSetup/Remote/README.md

 #### If Remote is connected to a WiFi network

-- Connect your handheld/computer to the same (WiFi) network to which your Remote is connected, and
+- Connect your handheld/computer to the same (WiFi) network to which your Remote is connected.
-- navigate your browser to http://dtmremote.local   <details><summary>More...</summary>
+- Navigate your browser to http://dtmremote.local   <details><summary>More...</summary>

   >Accessing the Config Portal through this address requires the operating system of your handheld/computer to support Bonjour/mDNS: Windows 10 version TH2     (1511) [other sources say 1703] and later, Android 13 and later; MacOS and iOS since the dawn of time.